Eltham Project - a place to call home

 they are better equipped to move into the private rental market.

-The project will operate until late 2018; the accommodation
+The project will draw to a close in September 2018; the accommodation

-This program is made possible through the generosity of our
+This program was made possible through the generosity of our

 valued donors and volunteers.